mantysalo/ts-incremental-strict-mode/README.md

 yarn ts-incremental-strict-mode 'src'
 ```

-You can exclude folders with a negation pattern
+You can exclude folders with a negation patter

 ```sh
 yarn ts-incremental-strict-mode 'src' '!**/__tests__'